ChavishnaR/remembering-old-roblox/documentation.md

 The five categories used in the landing page are not arbitrary topics, but interpretive systems:

-Tix → virtual economy and currency structures
+Tix= virtual economy and currency structures

-Guest Accounts → identity and access systems
+Guest Accounts = identity and access systems

-Forums → communication infrastructures
+Forums = communication infrastructures

-Interface History → UI and navigation evolution
+Interface History = UI and navigation evolution

-Builders Club → monetization and status systems
+Builders Club = monetization and status systems

 These systems represent different dimensions of how users experienced the platform at different historical moments.